History of Mashpee

 Things To Do in Mashpee

 When looking for things to do in town, Mashpee’s sandy beaches, freshwater ponds, and superior shopping woodlands provide a little something for everyone.
 With four of the largest freshwater ponds on Cape Cod and thousands of acres of conservation land, Mashpee offers exceptional fishing and walking trails.
-The town also has more than five miles of ocean beaches on Nantucket and Vineyard Sounds, and extensive waterfront on both Waquoit and Popponesset Bays.
+The town also has more than five miles of ocean beaches on Nantucket and Vineyard Sounds and an extensive waterfront on both Waquoit and Popponesset Bays.
 Nature lovers will certainly want to check out Mashpee’s South Cape Beach State Park, an ideal location to swim, fish, birdwatch, kayak or hike.
 In the winter, snowy owls are frequent visitors here.
 In the summer, a series of week-long science schools represent an interactive opportunity for children of all ages to learn about the coastal ecology of the Cape.

 Mashpee Commons, an open-air shopping center noted for its traditional New England-style architecture, serves as the downtown hub of the town, with a mix of specialty restaurants, national & local retailers, a public library, a bowling alley bistro and residential options.
 Free community events are held at the sidewalk-lined Commons year-round, including outdoor movie screenings, sidewalk sales, a farmers’ market and seasonal festivals.